 Parking Restrictions Take Effect at 9 A.M.

-Rockville, Maryland, Dec.
-15 -- The City of Rockville declared a snow emergency for Wednesday, Dec.
-16 as a storm is forecast to bring snow and ice to the region.
+Rockville, Maryland, Jan.
+29 — The City of Rockville has declared a snow emergency that will begin 9 a.m.
+Sunday, Jan.
+31, when a winter storm is forecast to bring sleet, freezing rain and 6-12 inches of snow to the region.

 For updates on city program cancellations or delays, visit www.rockvillemd.gov/weather_closings.